-- Ghajn Tuffieha/Riviera beach: This beach is one of the largest in size on the archipelago and is a great place to practice surfing.
+- Ghajn Tuffieha/Riviera Beach: This beach is one of the largest in the archipelago and is a great place to practice surfing.
 During the winter, you can observe large lines of waves that will allow you to strengthen your surfacing skills or hop on a board for the first time.
 This beach is also home to Malta Surf School, the only surf school on the island, so it is a great location for beginners.

 While these are truly the most popular spots for surfers, there are numerous spots and hidden places you can explore and make your own personal surfing haven.
-Malta has 196.8 kilometres of coastline and Gozo adds another 56.1 kilometres, so there is a sea of possibilities for surfing on the Maltese islands.
+Malta has 196.8 kilometres of coastline, and Gozo adds another 56.1 kilometres, so there is a sea of possibilities for surfing on the Maltese islands.